brurucy/ernst/README.md

 [Quantum Annealing](https://en.wikipedia.org/wiki/Adiabatic_quantum_computation) is an interesting way to leverage physical quantum effects to solve NP-hard problems.
 It relies on encoding problems as a single 2-dimensional [Spin Glass](https://en.wikipedia.org/wiki/Spin_glass), such that its degenerate ground states will map one-to-one to the solutions being sought.

+The raison d'etre of this library is to make it easy for you to create spin glasses, simulate them, and then send them over to a quantum annealer.

 ## Functionality